lfdelzam/ASV_dada2_chunck/README.md

      Rscript ASV_mergable_dada2_with_taxa_chunk.R [options]
    use -h flag to know all the options

-## When Reads, using dada2, are not merged but concatenated, assign species to the input sequences by exact matching against a reference fasta using blastn
+## When Reads using dada2, are not merged but concatenated, assign species to the input sequences by exact matching against a reference fasta using blastn

 Create blast environment: